Vinnie Lillie is eager to tell his story.

-In the paperback penned by Winnipeg writer Kevin Zdrill and released during the pandemic, Lillie recounts his experience of robbing convenience stores to finance a drug habit and serving three sentences in prison.
+In the paperback penned by Winnipeg writer Kevin Zdrill and released during the pandemic, Lillie recounts robbing convenience stores to finance a drug habit and serving three prison terms.

-It’s a voice not often heard amid the clamor of advocates, politicians, police and corrections debating the overrepresentation of Indigenous men in Canada’s jails and prisons.
+It’s a voice not often heard amid the clamor of advocates, politicians, police and corrections officials debating the overrepresentation of Indigenous men in Canadian jails and prisons.

 “Except today that bond was gone and they were there to deliver my gang out-beats at whatever cost to my life.
 I was terrified of the outcome.”